Madhu11266/Learner/README.md

 ![](https://github.com/Madhu11266/Learner/blob/learner/Screeen%20Shots/Screenshot%202021-06-24%20135459.png)
 ![](https://github.com/Madhu11266/Learner/blob/learner/Screeen%20Shots/Screenshot%202021-06-24%20135514.png)

+I already created some questions for each subject and stored in database using sql and also you can visualize that questions QZhelper java file.
+That questions is only fetching in practice section.

 In practice section there will be a three different modes of difficulties i.e.,easy,medium and hard and also a section to select subject.